Do I need to be worried about transmitting COVID-19 to my cat?

-As a precaution, it is advised that owners should wash their hands thoroughly with soap and water after handling their pet and those infected with coronavirus (COVID-19) should be particularly mindful by minimising contact.
+As a precaution, it is advised that owners should wash their hands thoroughly with soap and water before and after handling their pet and those infected with coronavirus (COVID-19) should be particularly mindful by minimising contact.

 I keep seeing mentions of 'Feline Coronavirus or FCov.
 What is Feline Coronavirus or FCov and should I be worried about my cat getting it?

 It is a common, contagious virus that can be found in the faeces of cats.
 It is more common in multi-cat households and does not affect other animals or people.
 To find out more about Feline Coronavirus, read our essential guide below.Find out more about Feline Coronavirus (FCov)

 Do I have to keep my cat inside if I am ill?

 If you’ve been diagnosed with, are suspected of having or are displaying characteristic symptoms of coronavirus (COVID-19), it is advisable to minimise the amount of time your cat spends outdoors unsupervised.
 If possible, keep your cat indoors if they are happy to be kept indoors.
 Ensuring your cat continues to get daily activity is important for their wellbeing.
 Try the following:

 I’m currently well.
 Do I need to keep my cat indoors?

 If you’re currently well but in the vulnerable category set out by government – e.g: over the age of 70, have an underlying health condition or are in precautionary self-isolation, we’d recommend the same measures as for those with suspected coronavirus (COVID-19).